yichuanH/KD_llama_1B-Knowledge-Distillation-for-LLaMA-3.2-1B/README.md

 - Trains the student model using soft labels (logits) from the teacher model.
 - Uses `wikitext-2-raw-v1` as training corpus.
 - Optimizes with KL divergence or MSE loss for token-level alignment.
+- ✅ You can directly download the finetuned student model (1B) from Hugging Face:
+👉 YiChuanH/llama1B-finetuned

 ## 📦 Installation